The Cross – is a Symbol of Christianity.

 “Take up your cross and follow Me” Matthew 16:24-26

-You may have many crosses with different looks and adorn yourself with them, but when you don’t have God with you, what good does it gives you?
+You may have many crosses with different looks and adorn yourself with them, but what good does it give you when you don’t have God with you?
 Prophet Jeremiah said, Thus says the Lord: “Learn not the way of the nations, nor be dismayed at the signs of the heavens because the nations are dismayed at them, for the customs of the peoples are vanity… Their idols are like scarecrows in a cucumber field… Do not be afraid of them, for they cannot do evil, neither is it in them to do good.”— 10:1-5 ESV.

 Jesus said in Mark 7:13-“Thus you nullify the word of God by the tradition you have handed down.
 And you do so in many such matters.” … Matthew 15:9.
 “But in vain they do worship me, teaching for doctrines the commandments of men.”